NationalSecurityAgency/ghidra/GhidraBuild/EclipsePlugins/GhidraDev/GhidraDevPlugin/README.md

 When the PyGhidra `+` icon is clicked, GhidraDev will attempt to find the PyGhidra interpreter that was last used to launch PyGhidra.
 If it cannot find it, you will have to launch PyGhidra and try again.

+### Launching and Debugging PyGhidra
+GhidraDev can interface with PyDev to provide a __PyGhidra__ run configuration that is capable of launching PyGhidra in both GUI mode and GUI debug mode.

 ## Upgrading
 GhidraDev is upgraded differently depending on how it was installed.
 If GhidraDev was